MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-authenticate-user-based.md

 For security purposes, the Warehouse Management mobile app uses Microsoft Entra ID to authenticate the connection between the app and Supply Chain Management.
 There are two basic scenarios for managing Microsoft Entra ID user accounts for your various devices and users: one where each Microsoft Entra ID user accounts represents a unique device and one where each Microsoft Entra ID user represents a unique human worker.
 In each case, each human worker will have one *warehouse worker* record set up in the Warehouse management module, plus one or more *mobile device user accounts* for each warehouse worker record.
 For warehouse worker accounts that have more than one mobile device user account, it's possible to make one of them the default mobile device user account.
 The two scenarios are:

 - **Use one Microsoft Entra ID user account for each mobile device** – In this scenario, admins set up the Warehouse Management mobile app to use either [device code flow authentication](#deviceCodeFlow) or [username/password authentication](#usernamePasswordFlow) to connect to Supply Chain Management through the *device's* Microsoft Entra ID account (in this scenario, human workers don't need a Microsoft Entra ID user account).
 The app then shows a sign-in screen that lets human workers sign in to the app so they can gain access to the work and other records that apply to them at their location.
 Human workers sign in using the user ID and password of one of the mobile device user accounts assigned to their warehouse worker record.
-Human workers must always enter a user ID, so it doesn't matter which of these mobile device user accounts is set as the default for the warehouse worker record.
+Human workers must always enter a user ID, so it doesn't matter whether any of these mobile device user accounts is set as the default for the warehouse worker record.
 When a human worker signs out, the app remains authenticated with Supply Chain Management but shows the sign-in screen again, so the next human worker can sign in using their mobile device user account.
 - **Use one Microsoft Entra ID user account for each human worker** – In this scenario, each human user has a Microsoft Entra ID user account that's linked to their warehouse worker account in Supply Chain Management.
-As a result, the Microsoft Entra ID user sign-in might be all the human worker needs to both authenticate the app with Supply Chain Management and sign in to the app, provided the warehouse worker account has a [default user ID](mobile-device-work-users.md#set-wma-users) set for that warehouse worker account (or just one user ID for the warehouse worker account).
+As a result, the Microsoft Entra ID user sign-in might be all the human worker needs to both authenticate the app with Supply Chain Management and sign in to the app, provided the warehouse worker account has a [default user ID](mobile-device-work-users.md#set-wma-users) set for that warehouse worker account.
 This scenario also supports [single sign-on](#sso) (SSO) because the same Microsoft Entra ID session can be shared across other apps on the device (such as Microsoft Teams or Microsoft Outlook) until the human worker signs out of the Microsoft Entra ID user account.

 ## <a name="deviceCodeFlow"></a>Device code flow authentication